About The Lighthouse

 - No visit to Pembrokeshire is complete without a trip to St Davids with its magnificent medieval cathedral, small individual shops, restaurants and art and craft galleries.
 Boat trips to the bird islands sailing from St Justinian's can also be booked from here.

-This unique Pembrokeshire Lighthouse offers the rare opportunity for an truly exclusive coastal holiday.
+This unique lighthouse on the Pembrokeshire coast offers the rare opportunity for an truly exclusive holiday.